WeAllJS/wealljs.github.io/_pages/rfc-pairing.md

 permalink: /rfc-pairing
 ---

-# We All JS #pairing
+# WeAllJS #pairing

 [ratified 2016-09-17]
 {: text-italic}

 Learning is cool!
 Programming is hard!
 Learning with someone else is often way more productive than trying to learn alone.
-We All JS strives to be a community where people learning something new, no matter their level of skill, can find support.
-Here at We All JS, we recommend two different forms of cooperative programming.
+WeAllJS strives to be a community where people learning something new, no matter their level of skill, can find support.
+Here at WeAllJS, we recommend two different forms of cooperative programming.

 ## Code Review